Twilight-Logic/AR488_Store/src/README.md

 I continued emulator development and have my latest version uploaded into AR488-644-TLIST-continuedDev folder

-I also added a folder with the contents of the microSD card I'm testing in Tek4924sd folder
+I also added a folder with the contents of the microSD card I'm testing in Tek4924sd folder and a zip of the contents in this folder.